 He longed for death and there an end.

-He was safe from Valhalla, from meeting his family again over feasting and wine at some distant future date beneath those gleaming halls, his last gasps too dishonoured by cowardice to allow him entry.
+He was safe from Valhalla, from meeting his family again over feasting and wine at some distant future date beneath those gleaming halls, his last gasps too dishonoured by cowardice to allow him entry to the warrior's paradise.
 He would never see them again.
 And though he was yet very, very young among his people- both his peoples- he felt impossibly ancient under the heavy memory of his last moments with his mother.
 Her fierce, lovely face white with horror as she watched him cast out his brother with their father's spear.

 The spear of kingship which was rightfully his, which- equally rightfully- his unclean hands should never have been permitted to touch.
 The brother who would have should have destroyed him before he could e'er set foot in Asgard, if he had but known the truth.
 The brother whose love cut more deeply than his hate.